How to Create Multi-Column Layouts in Notion: A Comprehensive Guide

 2. Click on the "+" button within the page.

-3. In the template gallery, search for templates that incorporate multi-column layouts using either the search bar or by browsing through categories.
+3. In the template gallery, search for templates that incorporate multi-column layouts by using the search bar or browsing through the available categories.

-4. Once you find a template that suits your needs, click on it, and Notion will generate a new page using that layout.
+4. Once you find a template that suits your needs, click on it; Notion will generate a new page using that layout.

 5. Customize the template by adding your own content, rearranging sections, or modifying the columns according to your preferences.